Single Pion Production off Free Nucleons: Analysis of Photon, Electron, Pion and Neutrino Induced Processes: Analysis of exclusive SPP data

 \subsection{Photo-Nucleon and Electro-Nucleon Single Pion Productions}

-Electron and photon scattering data are crucial for this analysis as they allow for probing the vector current operators using monochromatic incident beams across a wide range of kinematic regions.
-Given the limitations of theoretical predictions in accurately capturing the $Q^2$-dependence of form factors, particularly in the transition region, this experimental data is crucial for guiding the selection of optimal functions for various vector form factors, which are then applied to axial-vector form factors.
-The interactions of electrons and photons with protons are described by the following reactions:
+Electron and photon scattering data are crucial for this analysis as they allow for probing the vector current in weak interactions operators using monochromatic incident beams across a wide range of kinematic regions.
+Given the limitations of theoretical predictions in accurately capturing the $Q^2$-dependence of form factors, particularly in the transition region, this experimental data is crucial for guiding the selection of optimal functions for various vector form factors.
+The SPP channels for electrons and photons interaction with proton are the following reactions:

 Similarly, the interactions of electrons and photons with neutrons are:

 In previous work presented in Ref. \cite{MK3}, the model for electron-proton interactions and the electromagnetic MD form factors were tested for their ability to describe excited protons within the transition region.
 In that study, the MD form factors were fitted to all available electron-proton scattering data in the two channels described by Eq. \ref{ep}.
 The results demonstrated that the model could predict the data smoothly and accurately across these kinematic ranges.